javierrcc522/Penny_stock/README.md

 ## Known Bugs
 * _If the user types random letters that don't exit in the api call it will through error._
+* _make sure postgres is running in your machine if not run $ postgres._

 ## Support and contact details
 _If you have questions, comments, or concerns, please contact [Javi](javierrcc522@gmail.com)._